-When you purchase a ticket to an event at the SPL, we collect your name and email address through our website.
+When you purchase a ticket to an event at the SPL, we collect your name and email address through the third party website, Eventbrite.

 We may contact you about similar events to the one you’ve purchased a ticket to in the future if you supply us with this information, but we shall use that information sensitively.

 If you attend the Scottish Poetry Library in person, we can help you buy tickets without supplying your email – just your name.